Where to find the COVID-19 vaccine in Rutland - NewsBreak

 Where to find the COVID-19 vaccine in Rutland

-(RUTLAND, VT) Supplies of the COVID-19 vaccine are increasing nationwide, and multiple locations in Rutland have it on hand, according to an online database.
+(RUTLAND, VT) With the Biden administration moving up the date when Americans will be eligible for the COVID-19 vaccine, the rollout is moving ahead, including in Rutland, where several locations have it on hand, according to an online database.

 After the Biden administration earlier said all Americans would be eligible for the vaccine by May 1, in early April the administration moved that date to April 19.